Erigeron alpicola

 Erigeron alpicola is an Asian species of flowering plants in the family Asteraceae.
-It is native to Japan, to Jilin Province in China, and to the Kamchatka Peninsula in Russia.
+It is native to Japan, Kamchatka Krai, Khabarovsk Krai, Korea, the Kuril Islands, Magadan Oblast, Manchuria, Sakhalin, and Sakha Republic.

 Erigeron alpicola is a perennial, clump-forming herb up to 28 cm (11.2 inches) tall.
 Its flower heads have lilac ray florets and yellow disc florets.

+Varieties

+The species includes the following varieties: